 Prior to the invention of the Leyden jar, electricity could only be observed and experimented at the moment it was created.
 The Leyden jar changed this by allowing scientists to store electrical energy and use it when needed.
 Researchers could now conduct various experiments related to electric discharge, conductivity, and other electrical phenomena.
 As an added bonus, the jar was easily transported, especially compared to the electrostatic generators of the day.
 The jars could be linked together to provide additional storage capacity.
 These abilities contributed to the growth of knowledge in the field of electrical science.

-For one example, the American scientist and statesman Benjamin Franklin famously used the Leyden jar during his kite experiment in 1752.
+One famous usage of the Leyden Jar was by the American scientist and statesman Benjamin Franklin, when he conducted his legendary kite experiment in 1752.
 In that experiment, Franklin flew a kite during a lightning storm in an attempt to prove that lightning was a form of electricity.
 He attached a metal key to the end of the kite, and the key was then connected to a Leyden jar.
 Despite some popular accounts of the experiment, lightning likely never struck the kite directly or else Franklin would have been killed.
 However, he was able to observe that the Leyden jar was being charged, thus proving the electric nature of lightning.

 The Leyden jar is also considered the first electrical capacitor, which today is a fundamental component in modern electric circuits.
 The invention of the Leyden jar laid the groundwork for the development of more sophisticated capacitors.
 While they briefly feel out of use after the invention of the battery, the basic idea of the Leyden jar capacitor found a renewed use at the end of the 19th century in modern electronic devices, albeit in a much smaller form.

 Overall, the Leyden jar played a pivotal role in the early explanation and understanding of electricity.
-Its impact can be seen in the subsequent development of electrical technology and science.
+Its impact shapes the subsequent development of electrical technology and science.

 Continue reading more about the exciting history of science!